-When a child goes into out-of-home placement through the Department of Family Services (DFS), the local DFS caseworker may refer the case to the District CSE Office for establishment or enforcement of an existing child support obligation to ensure both parents contribute to the child’s well-being while in state care and to offset the cost of their child’s placement.
-Once the District CSE Office receives the foster care referral, the case worker will assess the case to decide whether the District CSE Office has the ability to either establish an order or enforce an existing child support order thereby determining jurisdiction.
+When a child goes into out-of-home placement through the Department of Family Services (DFS), the local DFS caseworker may refer the case to the District CSP Office for establishment or enforcement of an existing child support obligation to ensure both parents contribute to the child’s well-being while in state care and to offset the cost of their child’s placement.
+Once the District CSP Office receives the foster care referral, the case worker will assess the case to decide whether the District CSP Office has the ability to either establish an order or enforce an existing child support order thereby determining jurisdiction.
 In addition to jurisdiction, the case worker shall establish proper venue or the appropriate court in which to file the petition.

 If paternity is at issue, the case worker will determine if Wyoming has jurisdiction to establish paternity or if another state has jurisdiction.
 According to statute, Wyoming has jurisdiction to establish paternity if the alleged father:

 2) Submits to jurisdiction by general appearance or filing a responsive pleading;

 4) Resided in Wyoming and provided prenatal expenses of support for the child;

 5) Caused the child to reside in Wyoming;